aprobinson/GDev/README.md

 ## Building Dependent Software Libraries
 When building software libraries and executables the following directory structure should be adopted: software/package/package.xx.xx.xx, software/package/build, software/package/src. "package" will be the name of the particular software package of interest (see dependencies). "package.xx.xx.xx" comes from unpacking the compressed source files (e.g. package.tar.gz).
 The src directory is created by making a softlink to the package.xx.xx.xx directory.
 This is done to make the build a bit easier/faster.

-Not that currently, depencies 1 and 2 should be build first.
+Note that currently, depencies 1 and 2 should be built first.

 ### Checking out GDev
 1. create a working directory where GDev will be built (e.g. software/gdev)